 How Enom processes data

 Resellers can review Enom's data-sharing practices.
-It is in our best interest and that of our resellers and registrants to prepare for heightened data sharing and privacy standards.
-Enom believes in the principles that the GDPR upholds, and we, along with other key players in our industry, feel the benefits of the GDPR to registrants worldwide.
+It is in the interest of Enom, our resellers, and registrants to prepare for heightened data sharing and privacy standards.
+Enom believes in the principles the GDPR upholds and extends its benefits to registrants worldwide.

-Resellers can access all the Whois contact data that we hold for their end-users within the reseller control panel.
-Data can only be shared when necessary to fulfill the intended purpose of the data collection.
-The public Whois system was incompatible with the principles of data privacy that the GDPR affirms.
-Registrant information is now redacted for privacy on whois lookups and can be made public by adding whois publicity to that domain.
-Public Whois output will still display domain dates, status, nameservers, and sponsoring registrar.
+Resellers can access all the WHOIS contact data we hold for their end-users within the reseller control panel.
+Data can only be shared when necessary to fulfill the intended purpose of collection.
+The public WHOIS system was incompatible with the data privacy principles the GDPR affirms.
+Registrant information is now redacted for privacy on WHOIS lookups and can be made public by adding WHOIS Publicity to a domain.
+Public WHOIS output still displays domain dates, status, nameservers, and sponsoring registrar.

-The gated Whois is a portal where accredited third parties can access “full” Whois information, and the output available here includes personal data that is hidden from the public Whois.
-If the domain has ID protection, the privacy masking data will be displayed publicly and within the gated Whois.
-This means that contact privacy details, including a contact privacy email, will be displayed for domains with ID protection in the gated Whois.
-For a helpful visual snapshot of the Whois differences, check out our Whois changes blog post.
-The Whois output for privacy-protected domains will be the same in both the public and gated Whois.
-We will continue to require a court order or other legal documentation for access to this information, as we do today.
+The gated WHOIS is a portal where accredited third parties can access "full" WHOIS information, including personal data hidden from the public WHOIS.
+If the domain has ID Protect, the privacy masking data is displayed publicly and within the gated WHOIS.
+This means contact privacy details, including a contact privacy email, are displayed for domains with ID Protect in the gated WHOIS.
+For a helpful visual snapshot of the WHOIS differences, see our WHOIS changes blog post.
+The WHOIS output for privacy-protected domains is the same in both the public and gated WHOIS.
+We continue to require a court order or other legal documentation to access this information, as we do today.

-When a person uses the form to send a message to the domain owner, we will send an email to the registrant and the sender.
+When a person uses the form to send a message to the domain owner, we send an email to both the registrant and the sender.

 Note: While the registrant may receive your message, they may not reply.
-Enom cannot control whether the registrant responds or not.
-Enom does not reach out to registrants on behalf of interested parties.
+Enom cannot control whether the registrant responds and does not reach out to registrants on behalf of interested parties.

-The registrant's email address will receive an email with the sender's message.
+The registrant's email address receives an email with the sender's message.

 Consent management process